 Diet: their prey includes fish and water birds although their diets are varied, opportunistic, and seasonal.

 Did you know: white-tailed eagles have played an important role in folklore and artwork since prehistory.
 To this day many places and landmarks are still named after them and they are depicted in the Polish and Serbian coats of arms.
 On Orkney, white-tailed eagle bones have been found in 6,000 year-old burial mounds.
 Their talons have even been found with cut marks in them at the Krapina Neanderthal site.
-Suggesting that they may have been used to make Neanderthal jewellery!
+Suggesting that they may have been used to make Neanderthal jewelry!

 Location: they breed across Northern Europe and Asia, from as far west as Greenland to as far east as Japan.
 They previously covered an even larger area but were lost from much of this range due to hunting.
-Across Europe they almost became extinct although conservation and reintroduction schemes have seen them return to their old haunts.
+Across Europe, they almost became extinct although conservation and reintroduction schemes have seen them return to their old haunts.

-Best places to see white-tailed eagles
+Where to see white-tailed eagles

 |Place||Chance to see||User rating||No. reports|